To make workmanlike doughs we need to follow a series of rules and steps that will allow us to achieve proper leavening

 In any case, if it is perceived that the room temperature is too low, the suggestion is to turn on the oven to the minimum (max 50°C) and place the pan covered with a cloth inside it for the time necessary to promote leavening.
 Check that a crust is not forming on the surface of the dough.

-• Pay attention to baking: during the baking process it is important to keep the temperature high and even.
+In case it is forming, it is important to provide for moistening. - Pay attention to baking: during the baking process it is important to keep the temperature high and even.

 For the first three quarters of the baking process, it is essential to avoid opening the oven to prevent temperature changes from ruining the dough.